Hair Porosity: Tests and Treatments

 What is Hair Porosity?

 Hair porosity is the hair’s ability to absorb and retain moisture.
 While porosity is mostly genetic, factors such as heat, environmental stress and chemical treatments can cause hair to age and significantly alter its structure.

 As the hair fibers “age,” the cuticles begin to crack and unravel, exposing the cortex of the hair to various stresses.
 This also results in the hair absorbing too much or too little moisture and quickly releasing it.

 Types of Porosity

 There are three types of hair porosity.

 - Low Porosity – Cuticles are tightly clamped down, preventing moisture from entering the hair.
-Low porosity hair often take longer to saturate with water, including natural oils.
-As a result, they sit on the hair, causing buildup.
+Low porosity hair often takes longer to saturate with water, including natural oils.
+As a result they sit on the hair, causing buildup.